 The Fulbright Distinguished Awards in Teaching Program for International Teachers (Fulbright DAI) is a program of the Bureau of Educational and Cultural Affairs of the U.S. Department of State and implemented by IREX (the International Research & Exchanges Board), a non-profit organization based in Washington, D.C.
 In the Philippines, Fulbright DAI is administered by the Philippine-American Educational Foundation (Fulbright Philippines).

 The Fulbright DAI program, which replaces the International Leaders in Education Program (ILEP), provides teachers with a unique opportunity to develop greater expertise in their subject areas, enhance their teaching skills, increase their knowledge about the United States, and complete an individual or group project.
-The program will start in January 2021 and conclude in May 2021.
+The program will take place fr0m August 2022 and conclude in December 2022.

 Fulbright DAI is a semester-long non-degree, non-credit, professional development program at a U.S. university.
 Participants will audit courses in the host university’s School or Department of Education and thus will be part of the general university community.
 The program will include opportunities to observe and co-teach with U.S. teachers in a U.S. school near the host university, in order to actively engage participants in the U.S. classroom environment.
 Cultural enrichment, mentoring, and support will be provided throughout the program.